stratum-mining/sv2-workshop/docs/setup.md

 #### Block Explorer Node
 A `signet` block explorer is needed to display participants' mined blocks.

+> Note: The Genesis node can also be used for this purpose.
+A second Bitcoin node for the block explorer only is needed if the instructor is running the block explorer locally.

 Ensure the `bitcoin.conf` in the `datadir` contains:

 ```